4. Pre-Journey Checks

 Caution

-Incorrect use and cleaning of the Minimal Pedal 4 can result in electrical faults, excessive vibration, rust and damage to parts with potential for excessive noise.
+Incorrect use and cleaning of the Minimal Pedal 4 can result in electrical faults, excessive vibration, rust and damage to parts.

-General maintenance alongside pre-journey checks as stated in sections 11. - 16. should be carried out at the start of the day before proceeding with journeys.
+General maintenance and the pre-journey checks as stated in sections 11. - 16. should be carried out before proceeding with your journey.

-This ensures the vehicle operates as intended and keeps you and other road users safe.
+This helps to ensure that the vehicle operates as intended and keeps you and other road users safe.
 View section 11.1 for information relating to cleaning.

 Attention